bbangert/velruse/docs/glossary.rst

         specific set of URL's for interaction and redirects back to the designated endpoint when the authentication is finished.

+    end_point
+        The end_point is a standard parameter used with velruse authentication to indicate where velruse should POST the token to when the user has finished.

     identity provider
         A service/website that authenticates a user and returns user information.
 Some well known identity providers: Google, AOL,